 There has been criticism, however, lobbed at EQ testing.
 For starters, its popularity has resulted in the proliferation of unsubstantiated tests, which can do more harm than good.
 Companies are advised to invest in academically validated assessments.
 And some researchers point to the potential “dark side” of high trait EQ scores.
 Many infamous dictators are believed to have had high EQ.
-“Individuals high in EI may use their skills to advance their own interests, even at the expense of others,” notes University College London professor Martin Kilduff.
+“Individuals high in EI may use their skills to advance their own interests, even at the expense of others,” notes UCL Professor Martin Kilduff.

 EI tests can’t promise cuddly, harmonious workplaces, but the widespread adoption of these assessments is certainly a welcome sign that the raw materials of human experience – emotion, empathy, relationships – are being prioritized in the modern workplace.